Mesilla Valley AVA

-Mesilla Valley is an American Viticultural Area (AVA) located in the Mesilla Valley landform that extends along the Rio Grande River encompassing an area from the vicinity north of Las Cruces, New Mexico within Dona Ana County on a 50 mi north-south axis toward the Mexican border, across the state border to El Paso County, Texas and the vicinity of El Paso.
-It was established as the nation’s 100th AVA on February 14, 1985 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. George Newman, President of the Las Cruces Chapter of the New Mexico Wine and Vine Society, proposing a viticultural area located in New Mexico and Texas named "Mesilla Valley."
+Mesilla Valley is an American Viticultural Area (AVA) located in the Mesilla Valley landform that extends along the Rio Grande River encompassing an area from the vicinity north of Las Cruces, New Mexico within Dona Ana County across the state border to El Paso County, Texas and the vicinity of El Paso on a 50 mi north–south axis toward the Mexican border,.
+It was established as the nation's 76^{th}, and the initial appellation in New Mexico and Texas, on February 14, 1985 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. George Newman, President of the Las Cruces Chapter of the New Mexico Wine and Vine Society, proposing a viticultural area located in New Mexico and Texas named "Mesilla Valley."

-It was also the initial designated viticultural area in both states of New Mexico and Texas.
 Cabernet Sauvignon, Zinfandel and Syrah are the most important grape varieties planted there.
-The plant hardiness zones are 8a and 8b.
 The climate in the Mesilla Valley is dry and hot.

 History

 The Mesilla Valley derived its name from the Spanish explorer Don Juan de Oñate who led expeditions to the area in 1598, and named a local indigenous village Trenquel de la Mesilla, from which the valley became known as Mesilla Valley.
-"Mesilla" (/es/ meh-SEE-yuh), means "little table" or "nightstand" describing the plateau landform on which the village was situated.
+"Mesilla" (/es/ muh-SEE-yah), means "little table" or "nightstand" describing the plateau landform on which the village was situated.
 Although viticulture began in nearby El Paso as early as 1650, grapes were first planted in the Mesilla Valley only in the early nineteenth century, near the town of Doña Ana.
 According to evidence provided by the petitioner and acknowledged by ATF, grapes have been planted in the Mesilla Valley for over 100 years.
 The first vineyards were planted in Doña Ana, the oldest settlement in the valley.
 The first grapes grown were of the Mission variety from Mexico.
-The area known as Mesilla Valley was depicted on a nineteenth century map, based on the explorations of 1849-1852, by Captain R.B.
+The area known as Mesilla Valley was depicted on a nineteenth century map, based on the explorations of 1849–1852, by Captain R.B.
 Marcy of the 5th U.S. Infantry, under orders from the U.S. War Department.
 A photocopy of that map was submitted by the petitioner.

 The area of the Mesilla Valley is also depicted on United States Geological Survey maps.
-According to a magazine article submitted by the petitioner, that appeared in "New Mexico Magazine" in March of 1982, the fertile Mesilla Valley was once dotted with wineries, typically small and family run.
+According to a magazine article submitted by the petitioner, that appeared in "New Mexico Magazine" in March 1982, the fertile Mesilla Valley was once dotted with wineries, typically small and family run.